cico84/HTheta/README.md

 Particle-in-cell code for the simulation of the theta-angle dynamics inside a Hall thruster

 # Compilation and running instructions (not on the CINECA cluster)
+0) Create the environmental variable HTHETA pointing to the location of the repository export HTHETA=local_path_2_main_folder_repository
 1) Compile the latest code version, by typing in the /src folder the following command: make clean –f makefile.txt make HTHETA –f makefile.txt